TheJetOU/scrabble/README.md

 # Introduction

-This is the source code for a Scrabble implementiation using the TWL dictionary.
+This repository contains a multiplayer Scrabble implementiation.

 The underlying engine is available as an NPM package at: <>